aercolino/secreta/README.md

 ```

-## `secreta-decrypt` module
+## `secreta-decrypt-aws` module

-This is an npm package that installs the `secreta-decrypt` module.
+This is an npm package that installs the `secreta-decrypt-aws` module.

-`secreta-decrypt` is meant to be used by the programmer that develops the Lambda function that will use a configuration object, with decrypted and merged secrets.
+`secreta-decrypt-aws` is meant to be used by the programmer that develops the Lambda function that will use a configuration object, with decrypted and merged secrets.

 ### Installation

 ```
-$ npm install --save @aercolino/secreta-decrypt
+$ npm install --save @aercolino/secreta-decrypt-aws
 ```